awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 If your domain uses fine\-grained access control, you need the `indices:admin/ultrawarm/migration/cancel` permission to make this request\.

-## Listing cold indices<a name="coldstorage-list"></a>
+## Listing cold indexes<a name="coldstorage-list"></a>

 Before querying, you can list the indexes in cold storage to decide which ones to migrate to UltraWarm for further analysis\.
-The following request lists all cold indices, sorted by index name:
+The following request lists all cold indexes, sorted by index name:

 ```
 GET _cold/indices/_search